Lois Chiles: Career

 In 1985, she appeared as "Maggie" in Cat on a Hot Tin Roof in Los Angeles opposite Terence Knox and directed by Jose Ferrer.
 She stated that it was a major personal triumph to play the demanding role for her as she was not stage-trained.

 She has since appeared as a stuffy high-school principal in the 1996 Disney film Wish Upon a Star, and as a frightened cruise passenger in the critically panned Speed 2: Cruise Control in 1997.
 She made a cameo appearance in the international release of the 1997 Bond spoof Austin Powers: International Man of Mystery, though her scene was cut from the United States release.

 Other episodic television work included guest appearances in series such as Hart to Hart (as a psychotic split-personality model), In the Heat of the Night, Murder, She Wrote, and The Nanny.
 Later career high points included the indie films Diary of a Hitman (1991) and Curdled (1996).
-In 2005, friend Quentin Tarantino, with whom she had previously worked on the set of Curdled, recruited her to appear in the two-episode finale of season five of CSI: Crime Scene Investigation, which he wrote and directed.
+In 2005, friend Quentin Tarantino, with whom she had previously worked on the set of Curdled, recruited her to appear in the two-episode Season 5 finale of CSI: Crime Scene Investigation, which he wrote and directed.

 In the spring of 2002, she taught a course in film acting at the University of Houston.

 Unlike some "Bond girls", Chiles has said that "being a Bond girl is a fun way to be remembered", although she jokes that being asked to sigh "Oh, James" is annoying because "you can't live up to people's fantasies".
 On other occasions, she stated "I'm proud I'm a Bond Girl.
 It's not bad at all."

 Mostly retired from film, she has spent her later years focusing on art and dividing her time between Houston and New York.
-She returned to film for the first time in 14 years in Guns & Moses in 2024.